-Since time warp in cloud-based games was studied for projectile weapons in this paper, future work could evaluate time warp for hit scan (i.e., instant effect) weapons.
-Other latency compensation techniques such as aim assistance or time delay, could be evaluated in a cloud-based game system.
+Future work could also evaluate time warp for hit scan (i.e., instant effect) weapons rather than for projectile weapons, as was done in this paper.
+Other latency compensation techniques such as aim assistance or time delay could be evaluated in a cloud-based game system (e.g., Drizzle).

-While Drizzle shows graphics streaming has potential to reduce bitrates more than video streaming, future work could apply graphics streaming techniques to systems other than Drizzle and explore the benefits for a wider range of games and game conditions.
+While Drizzle shows graphics streaming has potential to reduce bitrates more than video streaming, future work could apply graphics streaming techniques to systems other game systems (e.g., Gaming Anywhere [7]) and explore the benefits for a wider range of games and game conditions.